A5sys/FecBundle/README.md

 # Installation #

-First add the gitlab VCS in your composer.json:

-    "repositories" : [
-            {
-                "type" : "vcs",
-                "url" : "git@gitlab.a5sys.com:a5sys/fec-bundle.git"
-            }
-	]

-Then, use composer
+Use composer

     php composer.phar require "a5sys/fec-bundle:dev-master"

 or

     composer require "a5sys/fec-bundle:dev-master"

-Finally, declare bundle in `AppKernel.php` :
+Declare bundle in `AppKernel.php` :

     new A5sys\FecBundle\FecBundle(),